1860 Pittsburgh Directory Alfred

 the notes were required at the farthest every four months.
 This consumed an

-amount of the current income that can easily be imagined and the result was
+amount of the current income that can easily be imagined and the result was that

-anticipating but I think necessary; the matter will be dealt with more in
+I think necessary; the matter will be dealt with more in detail when we come to

-detail when we come to treat of that period of our diocesan history.
+treat of that period of our diocesan history.

 The outlook in the